 Or a Condominium On Its Appearance Alone

-Some of my most-read posts concern the topic of Condominiums ...
+Many of my most-read posts are concerning the topic of Condominiums ...

 It's easy to understand why they'd have so many questions.
 And why there's a bit of confusion about these properties too.

 Just an example: Just think of the large number of words used (correctly and incorrectly) to describe a Condo:

 So what differentiates a Condominium from those other commonly-used terminologies or nicknames?